- Guest passes are a YMCA of Frederick County member privilege issued to all accounts except Youth and High School

 - Disrespectful behavior to members, guests or staff

 - Proper workout and/or swim attire must be worn at all times.
 All apparel (lack of apparel) should be appropriate for a family environment.
+Please refer to the dress code.

 YMCA of Frederick County Sex Offender Policy